johncolby/along-tract-stats/README.md

 ### Install
 1. Click the Downloads link towards the top-right on Github.
 Download and extract either the .zip or .tar.gz versions.
-2. Add the `along-tract-stats` directory to your matlab path. addpath('/path/to/along-tract-stats')
+2. Add the `along-tract-stats` directory to your matlab path.
+(Adjust these paths according to your setup) addpath('/path/to/along-tract-stats')
-3. Add the FSL `matlab` directory to your matlab path. addpath('/path/to/fsl/etc/matlab')
+3. Add the FSL `matlab` directory to your matlab path. addpath('/usr/local/fsl/etc/matlab')
 4. Set the `$FSLDIR` environment variable in MATLAB. setenv('FSLDIR', '/usr/local/fsl')